AltayDikme/hello-world/README.md

 # hello-world
 This will be my first repository.
 Will compile ideas here.

-First idea : Streaming service (Kodii) to TV with Raspberry Pi.
+- Streaming service (Kodii) to TV with Raspberry Pi.
+- Home NAS setup using Raspberry Pi & External/old harddrives